sameerahmahmood/if1-sum1-task1/README.md

 4. Directory Navigation

-Use the 'cd' command navigate to a folder where you would like to clone the repository i.e. where you store the copied repository as shown below.
+Use the 'cd' command navigate to a folder where you would like to clone the repository, as shown below.

 ```cd <desired_folder>```